2012 Global Champions Tour: Third competition: Hamburg

 The first GCT event in Germany in 2012 was held in Hamburg at the tradition-rich German show-jumping and dressage derby.
 The show jumping course was built by Frank Rothenberger, who built the courses also at this event in the last years.

 Round one of the competition was equitable challenging, all faultless riders and the three fastest four-fault riders were qualified for the second round.
 Also in the second round the allowed time was not the problem for the riders, but the course was more challenging in round two.
 Five of 18 riders qualified for the jump-off.

-The jump-off had besides very long ways to gallop also some short cuts.
-All riders had ridden these short cuts, so it was a really fast jump-off.
+The jump-off had, besides long ways to gallop, also some shortcuts.
+All riders had ridden these short cuts, so it was a fast jump-off.
 In this jump-off, only two riders had no faults: last year's winner Rolf-Göran Bengtsson and Nick Skelton, Skelton was with Big Star more than one second faster, so he won the Grand Prix of Hamburg.